 Overview

 Disruptive mood dysregulation disorder (DMDD) is a mental health condition that affects children and adolescents.
-It is most often diagnosed in children between the ages of six and 18 years old and is characterized by mood swings, symptoms of anxiety and depression, and frequent episodes of extreme irritability, anger, and tantrums or temper outbursts that occur persistently.
+It is a condition in which children or adolescents experience ongoing irritability and is most often diagnosed in children between the ages of six and 18 years old and is characterized by mood swings, symptoms of anxiety and depression, and frequent episodes of extreme irritability, anger, and tantrums or temper outbursts that occur persistently.
 These episodes may cause significant distress1 for both the child as well as family members or caregivers.

 Symptoms of DMDD may have some overlap with those of other conditions, such as oppositional defiant disorder (ODD).2 However, oppositional defiant disorder usually lacks the mood symptoms of DMDD, which is why oppositional defiant disorder is a separate diagnosis.